shirleyahn/CAS_Code/README.md

 wants to calculate the fluxes between these states.

 2. **`clean_up.sh`** (only for MD_Code): Only used when simulation_flag in `parameters.py` is 2, or when the user is
-restarting a CAS simulation that didn't finish post-processing or getting the new collective variables' values from the walkers that finished running.
+restarting a CAS simulation that didn't finish post-processing / getting the new collective variables' values from the walkers that finished running.
 User needs to edit this file and it will be almost equivalent to the post-processing part of `simulations.sh`.